mateoscarlos/snake_AI/README.md

 ### More information about the project:

-The snake game has been developed in C ++ with the QT framework and the neural network in charge of directing it has been developed in Python using the Pytorch library, hence the name Torchlight.
+The snake game has been developed in C++ with the QT framework and the neural network in charge of directing it has been developed in Python using the Pytorch library, hence the name Torchlight.

 You can test, play, edit and share.